Cleveland Clinic logo

 Treatment may include:

-• Iron replacement or blood transfusion to treat anemia.
+• Iron replacement or blood transfusion to treat anemia

-• Lubrication and moisture for nosebleeds.
+• Lubrication and moisture for frequent nosebleeds

-• Radiation or surgery to remove AVMs.
+• Radiation to shrink or surgery to remove AVMs

 You may need to see a specialist for treatment related to specific body systems, such as your liver, lungs, gastrointestinal system and brain.